odorsey/orgs/README.md

 ---

 - [#BlackLivesMatter](http://blacklivesmatter.com/)
--**Purpose:** "A call to action and response to the virulent anti-Black racism that permeates our society."
+	* **Purpose:** "A call to action and response to the virulent anti-Black racism that permeates our society."
 Created in 2012 after the acquittal of George Zimmerman following the murder of Trayvon Martin, a 17 year old Black teenager.
 - [Ferguson Action](http://fergusonaction.com/)
 ------
 - [The Dream Defenders](http://dreamdefenders.org/)